uberVelocity/os-2/README.md

 characters / character strings and store the special characters and strings into the buffer.
 An abstract structure may be created in order to deal efficiently with the input.
+The character '"' should parse everything as a string until the next '"'.
 ##### Chain of operations
 1. Parse the input to check for valid expression.
 2. Parse buffers to execute the expression.